Sh2 184, THE PACMAN NEBULA

-SH2-184, is also named NGC 281, and The Pacman Nebula.
-It is an emission nebula in the constellation Cassiopeia with an apparent diameter of about 40 arcminutes.
-The nebula is mainly ionized by the relatively young (only about 3.5 million years old) star cluster IC 1590, and primarily by the multiple star system HD 5005.
-The distance from the Packman Nebula to Earth is approximately 10,000 light years.
+Sh2 184 on 2024-09-8,9,10.
+The Pacman Nebula, also named NGC 281, is an emission nebula in the constellation Cassiopeia with an apparent diameter of about 40 arcminutes.
+The nebula is ionized by the relatively young star cluster IC 1590 (only about 3.5 million years old), and primarily by the multiple star system HD 5005, the bright star in the center of my picture.
+The distance from the Pacman Nebula to Earth is approximately 10,000 light years.
 The Pacman Nebula contains many Bok globules.
 These are dust concentrations undergoing a gravitational collapse which results in new stars.
-The Bok globules are the small dark nebulae.
-The main ionizing source HD 5005 is the bright star in the center.
+The Bok globules are the small dark nebulae in this picture.
 The large dark structure just below the center in the image is the star formation region NGC 281-W.

 Return to https://astronomy.afountain.org/